 Once you are infected, the virus stays in your body for the rest of your life.
 Some people never have another episode.
 Others have frequent outbreaks that can be triggered by fatigue, illness, menstruation, or stress.

 The virus may spread to other parts of the body, including the brain, eyes, esophagus, liver, spinal cord, or lungs.
 These complications can develop in people who have a weakened immune system due to HIV or certain medicines.

 When to Contact a Medical Professional

-Call your health care provider if you have any symptoms of genital herpes or if you develop fever, headache, vomiting, or other symptoms during or after an outbreak of herpes.
+Call your provider if you have any symptoms of genital herpes or if you develop fever, headache, vomiting, or other symptoms during or after an outbreak of herpes.

 If you have genital herpes, you should tell your partner that you have the disease, even if you do not have symptoms.

 Condoms are the best way to protect against catching genital herpes during sexual activity.

 - Use a condom correctly and consistently to help prevent spread of the disease.

 - Only latex condoms prevent infection.
 Animal membrane (sheepskin) condoms do not work because the virus can pass through them.

 - Using the female condom also reduces the risk of spreading genital herpes.